NOTE: Reserving your tickets in advance saves time on arrival. Get your tickets today.

 • A bio for each designer (name, grade, school, and tell us a little bit about yourself and your interests)

-• The materials you used, where they came from and how you constructed the sea creature
+• The materials you used, and where they came from

-Select sculptures from this challenge will be featured in Phipps’ 2024 summer show – Under the Sea.
+Select sculptures from this challenge will be featured in Phipps’ 2025 summer show – Jungle Quest.
 Therefore, each sculpture MUST be original, and include a photo and description.
 A very limited number of well-made sculptures will be displayed.

 Entry Requirements: Deliver to the high school programs coordinator at Phipps in person or via certified mail (electronic submission is not accepted):